Leelu55/Articulus/README.md

       mounted in the background (React.navigation!) is rerendered with empty lessonWords.
 - [x] FinishedScreen: number text in AnimatedNumber counter not centered with number >=10
 - [ ] IntroSlider show up briefly when opening the app (after initial use)
+- [ ] navigating with Buttons (StartScreen and PlayerScreen) takes way too long